-Beijing accuses US of treating China as 'imaginary enemy' in meeting between top diplomats | CNN
+Beijing accuses US of treating China as 'imaginary enemy' in meeting between top diplomats

 During that meeting, the first under US President Joe Biden's administration, Chinese diplomats accused the US delegation of being "condescending" in its tone, while a US official said the representatives from Beijing seemed "intent on grandstanding."

+"If the negotiations go well, there might be a possibility of a face-to-face meeting between President Joe Biden and President Xi Jinping at the G20 Summit in Italy in October," said Lam.

+"However, the Chinese have earlier rejected meetings between the US Defense Secretary, Lloyd Austin, and the senior official in the Chinese Central Military Commission.
+The Chinese have also been lukewarm about setting up a hotline.
+So whether that would be a top level summit between Biden and Xi remains very much in doubt," added Lam.

-Speaking in advance of his meeting with Sherman on Monday, Wang Yi told Hong Kong broadcaster Phoenix TV on Saturday that “no country is superior to others,” and China will not accept any country that assumes such a position.
+Speaking in advance of his meeting with Sherman on Monday, Wang Yi told Hong Kong broadcaster Phoenix TV that "no country is superior to others," and China will not accept any country that assumes such a position.

-“The US has always put pressure on others with its self-claimed strengths in a condescending manner, thinking that it is superior to others,” Wang said.
-“But I want to tell the US side that there is never a country that is superior to others, and there shouldn’t be one, and China will not accept any country boasting of its superiority.”
+"The US has always put pressure on others with its self-claimed strengths in a condescending manner, thinking that it is superior to others," Wang said Saturday.
+"But I want to tell the US side that there is never a country that is superior to others, and there shouldn't be one, and China will not accept any country boasting of its superiority."

 Wang's comments come in response to remarks by a US State Department spokesperson during a news briefing last Wednesday when he said Sherman would be traveling to China "from a position of strength."